-For instance, your Gls may have page numbers 1 and 3.
-Go ask for page 2.
-If the Gls refer to your "Route Page," an "RI Page" is insufficient; ask (privately) for the Route Page.
+For instance, your GIs may have page numbers 1 and 3.
+Go ask (privately) for page 2.
+If the GIs refer to your "Route Page," an "RI Page" is insufficient; ask (privately) for the Route Page.
 If you have a page for another date, ask for today's page.
+Is a "SCORESHEET" the same as a "SCORE SHEET"?

 After you have scanned everything, read everything carefully, highlighting anything that looks odd or looks like a gimmick.
 Make a list of questions and go ask the RM to clarify anything you want explained.
 Do not assume what is not stated.
+Ask the RM to confirm your interpretation.

-Instruction Packet for an old rallye called "Fun Run 2" from May 2, 1986.
+Exercise 1: Instruction Packet for an old rallye called "Fun Run 2" from May 2, 1986.